ChrisHutchinson1982/CV/README.md

 In my roles as a Business Analyst and Project Manager, I effectively communicated with a wide range of stakeholders across multiple geographies to spearhead the design and delivery of a range of innovative technology and data solutions.

-This included project managing a global system migration where I acted as the communication channel between developers and the business.
-Translating end user needs into technical requirements and directing the ambitious 6-month solution delivery to 30+ sites.
+This included project managing a global system migration where I acted as the communication channel between developers and the business, translating end user needs into technical requirements and directing the ambitious 6-month solution delivery to 30+ sites.

 As I pivot into Software Development, I have been able to apply my strong communication skills during pair programming, group projects and when volunteering to lead an end of project retro for our Makers cohort.